-Advice provided to a prospective student who has participated in the study Study check advice with respect to his choice of study programme.
+Study check advice Advice provided to a prospective student who has participated in the study with respect to his choice of study programme.
 The study check consists of at least two components: a digital questionnaire and a consultation to discuss the results of the questionnaire.

-Study check The activity offered by Fontys whereby the prospective student is given advice related to a study programme.
+The activity offered by Fontys whereby the prospective student is given advice Study check related to a study programme.